the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Second, you use the `componentDidMount()` lifecycle method to fetch the data after the component did mount.
 In the very first fetch, the default search term from the local state is used.
 It will fetch "redux" related stories, because that is the default parameter.

 Third, the native fetch API is used.
-The JavaScript ES6 template strings allow it to compose the url with the `searchTerm`.
-The url is the argument for the native fetch API function.
+The JavaScript ES6 template strings allow it to compose the URL with the `searchTerm`.
+The URL is the argument for the native fetch API function.
 The response needs to get transformed to a JSON data structure, which is a mandatory step in a native fetch function when dealing with JSON data structures, and can finally be set as result in the internal component state.
 In addition, the catch block is used in case of an error.
 If an error happens during the request, the function will run into the catch block instead of the then block.
 In a later chapter of the book, you will include the error handling.

 Last but not least, don't forget to bind your new component methods in the constructor.